Sitemap

 Begin with the function steps

-If you want to write a function, you should first write all the steps necessary to achieve the function goal without knowing how they’ll be implemented (those steps are merely calls to non-existent functions with the inputs and outputs in place).
-With this, you think about what (known) followed by the how (unknown).
-You’re driven upfront by the intended usage rather than implementation details.
-You correctly name a variable before knowing how it will be computed/used rather than the opposite.
-You call functions that do not exist (and later ask the editor to generate them).
+If you want to write a function, start by writing the steps necessary to achieve its goal without knowing how they’ll be implemented.
+This promotes thinking about “what” (known), followed by the “how” (unknown).
+You’re working upfront, driven by the intended usage rather than implementation details — a top-down approach.
+You use a variable before defining it or knowing how it will be computed.
+You call non-existent functions (and later ask the editor to generate them) with the inputs and outputs in place.
 In a nutshell, you define purpose first, also known as wishful thinking programming.
-Naming doesn’t have to be hard if we don’t start with the tech in mind.

 With wishful thinking, you write your ideal code upfront.
 If you’re test-driven, you start to play with a test.
 Don’t worry about it if it doesn’t compile or won’t run.
 Experiment with different variants until the code is as expressive as possible.
 Then you just have to make it compile by implementing your abstractions.
 This is often straightforward once you’ve come up with clear roles for your objects and functions.
 Your Code as a Crime Scene